saied-nasiripour/hover_reveal_react/README.md

 # Hover Reveal

-This project is implemented using React, Vite, and TypeScript.
+This project is implemented using React, Vite, and TailwindCSS.

 Install the dependencies by running: